Fitness to Practise Panels

 Who sits on a Fitness to Practise Panel?

 A Fitness to Practise Panel comprises medical and non-medical people appointed to inquire into allegations of impaired fitness to practise.

 The panellists are appointed through open competition by the Medical Practitioners Tribunal Service against agreed competencies.

-The pool of panellists is large (almost 300) but panels considering individual cases normally comprise three to three panellists.
+The pool of panellists is large (almost 300) but panels considering individual cases normally comprise three panellists.

 In addition to the chairman, who may be medical or non-medical, there must be at least one medical and one non-medical panellist on each panel.

 View the MPTS's current fitness to practise panellists.